- Donation Draw and Lucky Draw

 Cycling has become more prevalent in Singapore as a form of transportation and for leisure.
 Cyclists should adopt safe cycling behaviours and habits, especially when cycling on the roads.
 Just like Dependable Daud, here is what you can do to get from point A to B, safely.

-- Wear safe cycling attire – safeguard yourself from injury by wearing a protective helmet, and use elbow pads and knee pads to cushion the impact of a fall.
+- Safeguard yourself from injury by wearing a protective helmet, and use elbow pads and knee pads to cushion the impact of a fall.
+Do note that it is mandatory to wear a helmet when cycling on the roads.

 - Wear light-coloured or reflective clothing to enhance your visibility to other road users.